OphidiaBigData/ophidia-wps-module/README.md

 ### Requirements

-This software requires Python 2.6 and PyWPS 3.2.4 - Python Web Processing Service (http://pywps.org/), which can be built from sources provided that the following packages are installed:
+This software requires Python 2.6, PyOphidia and PyWPS 3.2.4 - Python Web Processing Service (http://pywps.org/), which can be built from sources provided that the following packages are installed:

 - libxml2-devel
 - libxslt-devel